Europa League quarter-final and semi-final draws: all you need to know

 Article body

-- There are three draws: for the quarter-finals; for the semi-finals, pitting together quarter-final ties; and then a third to determine the 'home' side in the final for administrative reasons.
+- There were three draws: for the quarter-finals; for the semi-finals, pitting together quarter-final ties; and then a third to determine the 'home' side in the final for administrative reasons.

-- There are no seedings and no country protection, so teams can face opposition from the same national association.
-Further restrictions will be confirmed before the draws.
+- There were no seedings and no country protection, so teams could face opposition from the same national association.

 Where will the games take place?